backdrop-contrib/catalan_countries/README.md

 Catalan Countries
 =================

 Provides a Catalan Countries entry on the Backdrop's countries list.
-If Addressfield is installed, it also add their "Comarques" (regions) and address format.
+If Addressfield is installed, it also adds their "Comarques" (regions) and address format.

 Installation